APNewsBreak: Au pairs win $65.5 million deal in Denver suit

 "I don't wish anyone to experience anything like this," Azuela, who is from Hermosillo, Mexico, but now lives in Wisconsin, said about why she joined in the lawsuit.

 The settlement comes amid a movement to protect the rights of domestic workers, who were originally excluded from federal labor protections.
-Eight states have passed domestic worker bills of rights, and Sen. Kamala Harris and Rep. Pramilla Jayapal recently said they plan to introduce a bill to create a national version in Congress.
+Eight states have passed domestic worker bills of rights, and Sen. Kamala Harris and Rep. Pramilla Jayapal recently said they plan to introduce a bill to create a national version.

 Meanwhile, a related case challenging whether Massachusetts had the right to protect au pairs in its domestic workers' bill of rights since they are regulated by the federal government is pending in federal appeals court.
 The State Department said in a court filing in September that federal law requires only that au pairs are paid the federal minimum wage, arguing federal law specifically states when other international guest workers, like camp counselors and teachers, are entitled to make more.

-While the law does not specifically say au pairs should get more than the federal minimum wage, it does say they are to be paid according to the Fair Labor Standards Act — the federal minimum wage law — as it's been interpreted by the U.S. Labor Department.
-The judge in the Denver case, Christine Arguello, ruled that the federal law did not block au pairs from seeking back pay under higher state minimum wages.
+While the law does not specifically say au pairs should get more than the federal minimum wage, it does say they are to be paid according to the Fair Labor Standards Act as it's been interpreted by the U.S. Labor Department.
+The judge in the Denver case, Christine Arguello, ruled the federal law did not block au pairs from seeking back pay under higher state minimum wages.

-Attorneys in the Denver case claimed the opponents of the Massachusetts law were attempting a "collateral attack" on the Denver lawsuit with the help of the State Department to undermine their case and urged the 1st Circuit Court of Appeals in October to uphold the Massachusetts law.
-They pointed to emails from State Department officials from 2015 and 2014 that gave vague guidance about the need for sponsors to follow "applicable" state laws, though none of them directly say au pairs should be paid higher state minimum wage laws.
+Attorneys in the Denver case claimed the opponents of the Massachusetts law were attempting a "collateral attack" on the Denver lawsuit and urged the 1st Circuit Court of Appeals in October to uphold the Massachusetts law.

 Speaking ahead of the settlement, Alieza Durana, a senior policy analyst at New America who co-wrote the child care report, said she did not think the Denver case would have a big impact on the child care landscape in the United States since a relatively small number of families rely on au pairs and because so much of the child care market is unregulated —both in terms of pay and quality.

-However, she said it could hurt families who use au pairs because they need care at odd hours or because they live far from day care centers.
+However, she said it could hurt families who use au pairs because they need care at odd hours or live far from day care centers.

-"I don't think it will affect the availability of child care writ large," she said.

 Follow Colleen Slevin on Twitter: @colleenslevin.